AnalyzePlatypus/yaadpay.js/readme.md

 	// Other
 	Postpone: false,
 	J5: false,

-	Sign: true, // Append a cryptographic signature to the URL so it can be verified by Yaad's servers.
-Required by default, can be disabled on their dashboard
+	// Append a cryptographic signature to the URL so it can be verified by Yaad's servers.
+Defaults to false, can be disabled on their dashboard
+	// NOTE: you MUST set this to true if you'd like to verify the payment success later (see `verifyTransactionSuccess`)
+	Sign: true,

 	MoreData: true,
 	sendemail: true,
 	SendHesh: true, // Send the customer an email receipt